SURFnet/honas/README.md

 ===========================

-Honas is a system for collecting large quantities of hostname lookup requests in order to check afterwards if certain hostnames have been requested by some or many clients.
+Honas is a system for collecting large quantities of hostname lookup requests in order to check afterwards if certain hostnames have been requested by clients.

 It tries to prevent disclosing privacy sensitive details about individual clients by making use of coarse grained cardinality estimation using multiple probabilistic data structures in the form of [bloom filters](https://en.wikipedia.org/wiki/Bloom_filter).

+Honas was originally developed by Quarantainenet, but extended by SURFnet to fit an ISP context.
+This extended prototype features a [dnstap](http://dnstap.info/) input for untraceability.
+Furthermore, it allows network operators to identify the organization or network segment DNS queries were performed in.
+With this feature, the prototype is useful to gain insight into the threat landscape of an organization.

 Build instructions                               {#build_instructions}
 ------------------